tomyteeee/Smart-Ledbar-System/README.md

 # Smart Ledbar System

-Smart Ledbar System is an Android app designed to interface with an LED bar via Bluetooth (using the HC-06 module).
+Smart Ledbar System is an Android app designed to interface an LED bar via Bluetooth (using the HC-06 module).
 It allows users to control the ledbar by selecting colors, applying dynamic lighting effects, and creating custom lighting moments.

 ## Features